gareththomasnz/FrontendMastersJavascript/Readme.md

 ## Synopsis

-Fronend Masters Tutorial for Javascript - Fundamantals to Advanced
+Frontend Masters Tutorial for Javascript - Fundamantals to Advanced

 ## Motivation